gpujs/benchmark/README.md

   - `gpu`, `cpu`(*Number*): A score is a number representing the overall normalized average performance of the GPU or CPU.
 This score can be directly compared to other benchmarks or hardware.

 **TECHNICAL**: The `score` is *floor* of one-hundredth of the ratio of the total number of operations in matrix multiplication to the time taken for the operations.
-- In case of matrix multiplication, one single operation is taken to be the product of two array elements and the total number of operations is taken to be the cube of one of the dimensions[for a square matrix].
+- In the case of matrix multiplication, one single operation is taken to be the product of two array elements and the total number of operations is taken to be the cube of one of the dimensions[for a square matrix].

 #### BenchmarkOut
 This object stores the output of **Benchmark**.